Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 Plitvice itself stretches through two counties.
 Most of the park (91%) is in the Lika-Senj County, while the rest is in the Karlovac county.

-10) Yugoslav president Tito’s abandoned villa
+10) Tito’s abandoned villa

-Ex-Yugoslav president, marshal Tito, knew how to enjoy finer things in life.
+Ex-Yugoslav president, Marshal Tito, knew how to enjoy finer things in life.
 During his presidency, he had mansions all over Yugoslavia at his disposal.
 They were mostly used for accepting and entertaining guests such as other presidents, kings, and queens, famous actors and singers, etc.

-One of them was called Vila Izvor (izvor means well, spring) and it is placed here, near the lakes.
+One of them was called Vila Izvor (izvor means well, spring), and it is placed here, near the lakes.
 He obviously enjoyed the lakes, but he also had respect for ”the land of the wolves” because his wife, Jovanka, was born in this area, too.

 The villa was built by the prisoners from WWII and was made of stone imported from the north of Croatia.
 It had a cinema, conference rooms, apartments for guests, offices, and even secret underground tunnels.
-Some of the special officers around were German Shepherds too.
+Some of the special officers around were German Shepherds, too.

 Did you know that during WWII, Tito had a German Shepherd called Lux, who followed him in every battle?
 A German fighting Germans!
 Lux even saved Tito’s life in the battle of Sutjeska in 1943 when it threw itself on him to protect him from the German bomb.
-Unfortunately, Lux didn’t survive the attack, but Tito did and the love for German Shepherds remained.
+Unfortunately, Lux didn’t survive the attack, but Tito did, and the love for German Shepherds remained.

-Photo was shared with the permission of the author.
+The photo was shared with the permission of the author.
 For more pictures, look here and here.

-11) Things to do around Plitvice lakes
+11) Things to do around Plitvice Lakes

-There are other things too if you’re planning to spend more time in Lika / around Plitvice lakes.
+There are other things too if you’re planning to spend more time in Lika / around Plitvice Lakes.
 Some additional activities include:

-• a luxury accommodation Fenomen Plitvice where you can enjoy outdoor activities like trekking, nordic walking, personalized trips, planting, shooting bow and arrow, yoga, etc.
+• a luxury accommodation Fenomen Plitvice, where you can enjoy outdoor activities like trekking, Nordic walking, personalized trips, planting, shooting bow and arrow, yoga, etc.

 • Camping Plitvice